Skip to main content

 Why On-Chain Verification Matters

-In traditional fund management, investors rely on custodian statements and auditor reports to confirm that a fund’s assets exist.
-These reports are produced periodically (often quarterly) and require trusting the custodian and auditor.
+In traditional finance, confirming that a portfolio’s assets exist means relying on custodian statements and auditor reports – produced periodically (often quarterly) and requiring trust in the custodian and auditor.
 With blockchain-based custody, verification is:

 • Real-time – Balances can be checked at any time, not just at reporting periods